 Mouth infections may worsen while you are using this medication.
-Inform the prescribing doctor or dentist if your condition persists or worsens after 7-14 days of treatment.
+Tell your doctor or dentist if your condition lasts or gets worse after 7 to 14 days of treatment.

 Remember that this medication has been prescribed because your doctor or dentist has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.